 2: How does a BID happen?

 A BID can only be formed following consultation and a ballot in which businesses vote on a BID Proposal or business plan for the area.
 The ballot is run by the local authority or outsourced by the local authority to a third party.
 All businesses eligible to pay the levy are balloted.
-For a BID to go ahead the ballot must be won on two counts: straight majority and majority of rateable value.
+For a BID to go ahead the ballot must be won on two counts: straight majority and majority of rateable value (RV).
 This ensures that the interests of large and small businesses are protected.
 There is no minimum turnout threshold.
 The ballot is run independently by the local authority.

-All eligible businesses within the BID boundary with a Rateable Value exceeding £1,700 will be able to vote.
-And remember the BID can only go ahead if you vote YES.
+All eligible businesses within the BID boundary with a rateable value exceeding £1,700 can vote.

 4: Isn’t this what I pay my business rates for?

 No. Business rates are collected by Canterbury City Council and redistributed at a national level.
 The council spends the allocated funding on services that are both statutory and discretionary, and businesses have very little say on what these services are.
 BIDs differ from this as the money is collected locally, ring-fenced and controlled and managed by you.
 It can only then be spent on initiatives detailed in business plan that you have agreed to.
 The BID levy does not pay for anything covered by your business rates.